Varian Data Machines: DATA/620

-The first DCI DATA/620 was installed in 1965 and could be rented for $ 900 per month, a lower cost than most other computers then available.
+The first DCI DATA/620 was installed in 1965 and could be rented for $900 per month, a lower cost than most other computers then available.
 The DATA/620 was a parallel, binary 16-bit general-purpose digital computer with magnetic-core memory expandable to 32,768 words.
 An 18-bit word length (for data, not addresses or instructions) was optionally available.
 A basic machine cycle took 1.8 microseconds, and the core memory read time was 700 nanoseconds.
 The computers use two's complement arithmetic and had four main registers - accumulator A, accumulator extension B, an index register X and a program counter register.
 Some variants supported microprogramming.
-These models used a hardware front panel console that allowed starting and stopping the machine, examining memory and registers and changing memory or registers with front-panel switches.
+The DATA/620 used a hardware front panel console that allowed starting and stopping the machine, examining memory and registers and changing memory or registers with front-panel switches.
 The company proudly proclaimed that most debugging was now possible "without even having to use an oscilloscope".
 The DATA/620 was built with discrete transistors in a bit-sliced architecture (that is, the arithmetic unit and all registers for one bit are contained in two circuit boards).
-The system of circiut boards was called "VersaLOGIC", with logic levels of 0 V and -12 V. Architecture and instruction set of the DATA/620 were similar to other minicomputers of the era, such as the Honeywell 316 or the PDP-8.
+The system of circuit boards was called "VersaLOGIC", with logic levels of 0 V and -12 V. Architecture and instruction set of the DATA/620 were similar to other minicomputers of the era, such as the Honeywell 316 or the PDP-8.
 Features typical of early minicomputers (and not found in later microprocessor architectures) include: